Gusserane O'Rahilly's GAA

 Gusserane O'Rahilly's club is a Gaelic Athletic Association club located in Ballycullane, County Wexford, Ireland.
 The club fields teams in both hurling and Gaelic football in Wexford GAA competitions.

 The club is one of a number that use the "O'Rahilly's" name (after Michael Rahilly from County Kerry), with others existing in places such as Drogheda, Monaghan and Tralee.

-Liam Fardy, who managed the Wexford senior football team between 1991 and 1995, and who also manged the county's under-21 football team, is from Gusserane.
+Liam Fardy, who managed the Wexford senior football team between 1991 and 1995, and who also managed the county's under-21 football team, is from Gusserane.

 The club won a first Wexford Senior Football Championship title for 41 years in 2016.

 It contested the 2021 Wexford SFC final but lost.